Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Combination nCr.md

                    /        \              /   \            /    \
                C(1, 0)  C(1, 1)      C(1, 0)  C(1, 1)   C(1, 0)  C(1, 1)
 ```
-Since same suproblems are called again, this problem has Overlapping Subproblems property.
-So the Binomial Coefficient problem solve with use of a dynamic programming.
-Like other typical Dynamic Programming(DP) problems, re-computations of same subproblems can be avoided by
-constructing a temporary array C[][] in bottom up manner.
-Following is Dynamic Programming based implementation.

 ```cpp
 int binomialCoeff(int n, int r)
 {